Welcome to the Nursing Department at Utica University!

 Dr. Albert and Gloria Shaheen Nursing Lab

-Located in Utica College's F. Eugene Romano Hall, the Dr. Albert and Gloria Shaheen Nursing Laboratory is a cutting-edge educational facility that features:
+Located in Utica University's F. Eugene Romano Hall, the Dr. Albert and Gloria Shaheen Nursing Laboratory is a cutting-edge educational facility that features:

 - Fully equipped reproduction of a modern hospital ward with nursing station, bedside monitoring and respiration technology, and more